erinhengel/readability/README.md

 | NBERStat    | `StatName`       | Name of statistic                                                         |
 | NBERStat    | `StatValue`      | Value of statistic                                                        |

+[^twins]: This is required to uniquely identify each table record in instances where a woman had more than one child in a year (*e.g.*, twins).

 ### Other datasets

 A small number of figures and tables are generated from data contained in `introduction_text.txt`, `correlations.txt` and `JEL.csv`.
 Their contents and provenance are described below and in Table 2.

 * **`introduction_text.txt`**.
 This file contains the first paragraph of text to come after a heading explicitly titled "Introduction" in NBER working papers eventually published in top-four journals.
 Data are used to generate Figure D.2 in Appendix D.2 in Hengel (2021).
-Textual data kindly provided by Henrik Kleven and Data Scott.
+Textual data kindly provided by Henrik Kleven and Dana Scott.
 * **`correlations.txt`**.
 This file contains coefficients of correlations between the five readability scores used in Hengel (2021) and alternative measures of text difficulty.
 These figures are from the studies listed in Appendix D.4.
 They are used to produce the top graphic of Figure D.1 in Appendix D.1.
 * **`JEL.csv`**.
 The file `JEL.csv` categorises all tertiary *JEL* codes as either theory/methodology, empirical or other.
 Categorisation was done manually by me.
 Data in `JEL.csv` are used to generate Table C.1 and construct the theory/methodology, empirical and other dummies described in Appendix C.